QubitPi/docker-docs/dhi/core-concepts/digests/index.md

 ## Docker Hardened Image digests

-By using digests to reference DHIs, you can ensure that your applications are always using the exact same secure image version, enhancing security and compliance
+By using image digests to reference DHIs, you can ensure that your applications are always using the exact same secure image version, enhancing security and compliance